Bamboozalah/Deep_Recon/README.md

 - **Modular independence**: Each module can operate independently but cooperates when part of a pipeline.
 - **Seamless reporting**: Enrichment ensures the final output has consistent, comprehensive intelligence across categories.

-This system was designed to support scalable reconnaissance and research workflows and to make it easier for analysts to trace how individual findings connect across layers of exposure.
+This system is designed to support scalable reconnaissance and research workflows and to make it easier for analysts to trace how individual findings connect across layers of exposure.

 ---